How to prepare for a phone or Skype interview

 Remember to listen

-This might sound obvious, but when you're there in the moment it can be easy to get caught up in saying your bit that you forget to actually listen to what the interviewer is saying.
+This might sound obvious, but when you're there in the moment it can be easy to get so caught up in saying your bit that you forget to actually listen to what the interviewer is saying.

-Take your time, listen carefully to what you're being asked before you respond and whatever you do – never interrupt!
+Take your time, listen carefully to what you're being asked before you respond and whatever you do, never interrupt!

-It's best to slow down as well when answering the questions as it's more obvious that you're speaking quickly when it's over the phone rather than in person.
+It's best to slow down when answering the questions as well, as it's more obvious that you're speaking quickly when it's over the phone rather than in person.